Learning Representations from Dendrograms: Experiments

-The \emph{base} method indicates performing the GMM, $K$-means or spectral clustering on the original vectors without inferring any new features.
-We also investigate Principal Component Analysis (PCA) and Latent Semantic Analysis (LSA) as two other baselines.
 Different dendrogram-based feature extraction methods are specified by the name of the criterion used to build the deprogram.
 The ensemble method refers to the aggregation of the different solutions and then preforming correlation clustering.
 According to the equivalence of \emph{single} linkage method, Minimax distances and the tree preserving embedding method in \cite{ShiehHA11}, this method can be seen as another baseline which also constitutes a special instantiation of the dendrogram-based feature extraction methodology.
 Note that the superior performance of Minimax distances (\emph{single} linkage features) over methods such as metric learning or link-based methods has been demonstrated in previous works~\cite{KimC07icml,KimC13AAAI,ChehreghaniSDM16,ChehreghaniAAAI2017} (see for example Figure 1 in~\cite{KimC13AAAI}). \footnote{Moreover, methods such as metric learning often require fixing free parameter(s) which is non-trivial in unsupervised settings such as clustering.}

-We interpret the results of Table~\ref{Table:results1} as follows.
+We interpret the results of Tables \ref{Table:results1} and \ref{Table:results2} as follows.
 For each dataset (block row) and each clustering algorithm, we investigate whether ‘some’ of the dendrogram-based features (i.e., \emph{single}, \emph{complete}, \emph{average} or \emph{Ward}) perform better (according to the three evaluation criteria) than the baseline methods (\emph{base}, PCA and LSA).
 If so, then we conclude our framework provides a rich and diverse family of non-parametric feature extraction methods wherein some instances yield more suitable features for the data at hand.
 Thus, a user has more freedom and options to choose the correct features.
 However, the user might not have sufficient information to choose the correct features (dendrograms), thus, we propose to use the ensemble variant, in the context of averaging (aggregating) multiple learners.